gerasimosmichalitsianos/image_compositing_idl/README.md

 a pair of two 1-band Geotiff image files.
 Each of these images may for example, be two Band 3 image files (red band for Landsat 7) from two separate scenes close to one another in date.

 In this repository are three IDL files.
 These files have ".pro" extensions.
-To use this code overall,
+To use this code overall, both IDL (8.1+) and ENVI (5.0+) should both be installed together on your system.
+To use his code, start IDL, compile the source files, and at the Linux command line, add the names of your two Geotiff filename input arguments.
+Please see below:

+usage:
+$ idl
+IDL> envi ; start envi
+IDL> .compile compositescenes
+IDL> .compile createtile
+IDL> .compile globalcomposite
+IDL> exit
+$ idl -e "compositescenes" -args fname1.tif fname2.tif

+@author:
+Gerasimos Michalitsianos
+Science Systems and Applications, Inc.
+June 2015